dkrawciw/SubliminalLearning/README.md

 ## `assets/`

-Contains model training data (about different animals), prompts - to be answered by models to generate student model training data, and finetuned model information.
+Contains model training/evaluation prompts as well as any finetuned models we created

 ## Instructions